• Skip to content

 I’m also pretty sure many fellow students, as well as professional teachers, have tried to tell you how to study Academic Vocabulary.

-Trouble is, nobody ever told you WHAT NOT TO DO.
+Trouble is, nobody ever told you WHAT NOT TO DO

 Have no fear, that’s why I’m here.
 (The rhyme is just a bonus.)

 First of all, there is no “quick fix”; it’s important to understand that no vocabulary can be learned over night.
 It takes time, repetition and application to acquire new vocabulary.
-Unfortunately, this is not likely to happen if you rely on memorizing vocabulary lists or use resources that don’t provide in-depth understanding of the Academic vocabulary.
+Unfortunately, this is not likely to happen if you rely on memorizing vocabulary lists or use resources that don’t provide in-depth understanding of the Academic Vocabulary.
 The same goes for the lack of practice in applying the newly acquired vocabulary to your speaking and writing.

 Here, in no particular order, are a few pieces of advice: